Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-11-03-implementing-gpt.md

 -->

 ## Tokenization and Vocabulary
-- Google utilizes SentencePiece for tokenization, while OpenAI employs tiktoken.
+- Google utilizes [Sentence Piece](https://github.com/google/sentencepiece) for tokenization, while OpenAI employs [tiktoken](https://github.com/openai/tiktoken).
 - Tokenization operates on a vocabulary: the longer the vocabulary, the shorter the individual encodings, and vice versa.

 ## Tokenization and Autoregressive Training